quietvoid/dovi_tool/README.md

 * ### **demux**
     Rust port of yusesope's python tool.
 Credits goes to them.
     Demuxes single track dual layer Dolby Vision into Base layer and Enhancement layer files.
-    Also can be used to remove the RPUs from an HEVC file.
+    The base layer file output is equivalent to using the `remove` subcommand.

     **Flags**:
     - `--el-only` Output the EL file only.